na-na-hi/renget/archive/lunarfrogs.md

 Yep, these settings only hide the codeblock from your view, the text inside is actually kept and occupies Context tokens if you continue the conversation or export your chat to agnai/venus.
 As you may have noticed adding " \`\`\` " as prefill for claude breaks the <thinking> codeblock, if you want ST's regex to grab and hide the block, you will have to either write the three backticks on {{char}}'s response or erase the prefill

+#### Delete <thinking>

+If you want to save Context tokens you can delete the thinking codeblock by unchecking "Only Format Display" on the image above.
+It will remove the block as **it is streamed**, giving you no chance to read the contents.
+If you have past messages with codeblocks it won't affect them, but clickling edit and save the message on each chat should do the job.

 ---

-My chub profile and mail if you have any funny anecdotes https://chub.ai/users/lunarFrogs lunarfrogs@skiff.com
+My chub profile and mail if you have any funny anecdotes No really, there are some finding https://chub.ai/users/lunarFrogs lunarfrogs@skiff.com